 - Faith, Food & Fitness – This class offers a unique perspective on fitness for women by helping them understand that “It’s not what you’re eating – it’s what’s eating you!”
 We’ll worship, learn, laugh and get healthy together – with God’s help.

 - Faith Community Network – FUMC is a member of the Faith Community Network with the Gwinnett Hospital System.
 This program has been designed to help improve the quality of care for our congregation and has been instrumental in decreasing mortality, reducing hospital readmission rates and healthcare costs, while improving patient satisfaction.
-For more information or to register as an FUMC member of Faith Community Network, please contact Sheri Smith, 770-963-0386, ext.
-157.
+For more information or to register as an FUMC member of Faith Community Network, contact the church office at (770)-963-0386.